codingnoodle/aiworkshop_demo/README.md

 ### 🆕 **What's New**

-**🤖 AI Integration Options**: The app includes multiple AI integration options:
+**🤖 AI Integration**: The app now uses OpenAI API by default for enhanced AI responses:
-- **OpenAI Integration** (openai-integration branch): Cloud-based AI using OpenAI API for enhanced responses
+- **OpenAI Integration** (main branch): Cloud-based AI using OpenAI API for enhanced responses
-- **Local AI Integration** (ollama-integration branch): Local Ollama support for privacy-focused AI responses
 - **Smart Fallbacks**: All AI features work out of the box with intelligent fallback responses
+- **Alternative Options**: Ollama integration available on `ollama-integration` branch for local AI

 **🔄 Reflexion Workflow**: The system now continuously improves search results through intelligent feedback loops, ensuring you get the best possible matches for your condition.